 11.1 Custody and security of cash

 All cash and cheques must be kept in the school office safe prior to banking.
-Banking should take place weekly and more frequently if the sums collected exceed the safe insurance limit of £500.
-All income received is recorded and reconciled to the banking summary and will not be used to cash personnel cheques.
+Banking should take place monthly and more frequently if the sums collected get close to the safe insurance limit of £5,000.